Divya123547/home-assignment5/README.md

-# home-assignment5
-Student name - Jayadev Goskula (700757314)
+Student name - Sai Divya Katakamsetty (700766154) Question 1
-Question 1
 A GAN (Generative Adversarial Network) is a type of neural network that can create realistic fake data, such as: